 We buried the squirrel, under his tree, his home.
 He will be remembered, cherished and will continue to be a part of this forest to be.
 And we will continue to make this space a clean and safe haven for his family, and other friends who want to celebrate life, and pure love.

 Does it make any sense to be so sad over a squirrel?
 He wasn’t a pet, and so many animals die, as a part of Nature's cycle.
 Never will I want to raise mammals as farm animals, I tell my husband, preemptively.
 That is very branch-of-life-ist of you, honey, he answers.
 And it is.
-But these animals need their mummies, and their milk.
-And raising mammals inevitably messes with this balance.
+But these animals need their mothers, and their milk.
+And raising mammals inevitably messes with these needs.
 And I'd love them, most likely, as I loved this squirrel I never really got to meet.
 How would I then go through their death on a regular basis, intended or not?

-We do all have to go through other's death, though.
+We do all have to go through others' death, though.
 Perhaps this is part of why it hurts so much.